 I always find it interesting when I’m at at an event, showcasing my product line, how one of the first things folks do, is pick up one of my jars of cream, and take in a whiff to enjoy whatever scent I have to offer them.
-At first people were sometimes disappointed, as I don’t use fragrances, only essential oils, and only in limited amounts.
+At first people were sometimes disappointed, as most of my products are unscented.
 My products are intended to be pure, no additives, nothing fake.
+I don’t use fragrances, sometimes I use essential oils, and only in limited amounts.

 I have learned though, that the smell or Raw Rosehip seed oil is not as pleasant as one would like.
 So rather than leaving out containers that have no scent, I have created products that are scented naturally with essential oils, and leave those out to be whiffed instead.
 At least that allows me to get a conversation going.
 At which point, I can then explain I also offer products that are completely scent free.